budilovskiy/tune2/README.md

 Fully redesigned architecture and UI
 - using array with specified initial capacity to hold tracks in playlist to improve speed while creating and modifying playlist
 - using response from last.fm and vk.com APIs in JSON format instead XML to improve speed while parsing
-- added image and duration of track
+- added images and duration of tracks
-- searching URL of track at vk.com according to its duration (received from last.fm API) to exclude remixes and false tracks
+- searching URL of tracks at vk.com according to its duration (received from last.fm API) to exclude remixes and false tracks
 - added volume control

 Application uses third-party libraries and code: